Synthetixio/SIPs/SIPS/sip-keeper-system.md

 ---

 ## Simple Summary
 A generalised Synthetix keeper contract will be able to incentivise certain functions in the Synthetix protocol to be managed in a decentralised manner.
-The rewards, which can be SNX or other tokens / ether will be held in the keeper contract and the rewards schedule managed by the keeper contract.
+The rewards, which can be SNX or other tokens / ether will be held in the keeper contract.

 ## Abstract
 This SIP proposes a generalised Synthetix keeper contract to reward keeper functions like Exchange settlement, iSynth freezing, Chainlink pull request for prices and Binary option market resolutions.